The Central Avenue School in Madison, NJ took on a big artistic challenge.

 Monk’s Home Improvements provided Central Avenue School with a labor donation to first paint the walls white to provide a clean canvas for the mural.
 Travis Marion, who manages all of the Monk’s Painting and Carpentry projects in Madison, along with his painting crew, spent a Saturday preparing the walls for the mural.

 Drawing the mural began on October 3rd and finished with painting on October 23rd.
-Take a look at the beautiful painted halls of Central Ave School.
+Take a look at the beautifully painted halls of Central Ave School.

 What amazing work by the volunteers and Ms. Olmsted!
 We’re so proud to be a part of this beautiful project.

 A very kind “plaque” was also painted on the walls at CAS thanking all of the contributors.
 Monk’s Home Improvements was very happy to contribute.
-We know we’ve helped to create a artistic and long lasting mural for generations of students at Central Ave School.
+We know we’ve helped to create an artistic and long-lasting mural for generations of students at Central Ave School.

 We live in the communities we service and love helping out whenever we can.

 We recently donated our time to paint these dugouts for the Chatham Baseball Club.